-Current board members with TAMBA have frequent conversations with our land managers and regulatory agencies including the US Forest Service, City and local governments, State Parks, County staff, CTC, TRPA, and Lahontan.
-We also have regular conversations and strong partnerships with other area organizations such as the Tahoe Rim Trail Association, Carson Valley Trails, Muscle Powered, Podunk’s, Sierra Buttes Trail Stewards, local Chambers and Visitor Authorities.
+Current TAMBA board members frequently meet with our land managers and regulatory agencies, including the US Forest Service, city and local governments, State Parks, county staff, CTC, Tahoe Regional Planning Agency, and Lahontan.
+We also have strong partnerships with other area organizations like the Tahoe Rim Trail Association, Carson Valley Trails, Muscle Powered, Podunk’s, Sierra Buttes Trail Stewards, and local Chambers of Commerce and Visitor Authorities.

-No one is paid a cent with TAMBA and we all volunteer our time, the jobs our board members work is diverse and surprisingly not related to the bike industry.
-Two of our board members work for the Tahoe Regional Planning Agency (TRPA), one is a firefighter, one is a doctor, another is a physical therapist, and one is a landscape architect.
-We have families and want to see Tahoe be a community grounded in the natural assets of the forests, mountains, and lake, places that we all cherish so dearly and have have drawn people here for centuries.
-We try to share this love for the land in an inclusive and non-discriminatory fashion.
+The jobs our board members work are diverse and not related to the biking industry.
+One of our board members work for the Tahoe Regional Planning Agency, one is a firefighter, one is a doctor, one is a physical therapist, and one is a landscape architect.
+The board members have families and want to ensure that Tahoe is a community grounded in the natural assets of the forests, mountains, and lake – places we all cherish taht have drawn people here for centuries.
+We try to share this love for the land in an inclusive and non-discriminatory manner.

-Now we have a new venue with the completion of the Bijou Bike Park.
-At the bike park we have created a venue that is the hub of the cycling community in South Lake Tahoe.
-From families to pros, everyone is there mingling together, learning bike handling skills, respect for one another and the land along with simple things like wearing a helmet and having brakes on your bike.
+Now we have a new venue with the completion of the Bijou Bike Park, which is a hub of the cycling community in South Lake Tahoe.
+From families to pros, everyone is there meeting one another and learning bike handling skills, respect for one another and the land, and simple things like wearing a helmet and having brakes on your bike.

 Ask Not what TAMBA can do for you, but what you can do for TAMBA:

-2. Ride responsibly, show how respectful mountain bikers are to the trails, nature and other users.
+- Ride responsibly.
+Show how respectful mountain bikers are to the trails, nature, and other users.

-4. Participate.
-Show up to public meetings, events, and showcase rides.
+- Participate.
+Show up to public meetings, events, and showcase rides – this will also help you stay informed.
 TAMBA has something going on almost every week.
-This will also help you stay informed.